cassproject/cass-editor/README.md

 Note: The window will not proceed loading until it has received the 'identity' message.

-## TBD: Only show frameworks that individual owns.
+## Only show frameworks that individual owns.
 Along with user credentials, the cass-editor can be configured to not show others' frameworks.
 This functionality can be enabled by the URL parameter `show=mine`.

 # TBD: Events